-- included in the 2015 billing, for this allocation.
-The 2013 annual load for the CAISO was 232.3 million MWh.
+- software.
+The total base fees for the contracts covering these services are \$4.5 million.
+The fees in certain cases include a provision for a fee increase for each specified increment of additional CAISO peak demand.
+The details of these contracts are confidential, so I will need to describe the process without identifying the specific data. - decided to estimate costs by applying the 10 percent incremental cost to annual net energy for loads.
+The definition of "net energy for load" is posted on the WECC website.
+It comprises imports plus generation less exports with specific exclusions.
+Net energy for load, which I will hereafter refer to as load, is reported to WECC annually by each balancing authority area and used by the North American Electric Reliability Corporation (NERC) to allocate its annual charges to its load-serving regional entities.
+Load is the most consistent and available data on the majority of balancing authority areas within WECC.
+The CAISO used the 2013 annual load, which was included in the 2015 billing, for this allocation.
+The 2013 annual load for the CAISO was 232.3 million megawatt-hours (MWh).
 Using this data, the CAISO estimated the increment in CAISO load that would occasion a specific amount of additional license costs. - 8.
 The WECC load, exclusive of the CAISO, was 636.2 million MWh.
 The CAISO calculated that this is a particular multiple of the load increments used in the license contracts.
 The CAISO calculated the product of this multiple and the increased costs associated with the contractual increment.
-Using this methodology, the CAISO estimates the license costs for implementing a WECC-wide energy imbalance market would be 27 times \$450,000, or \$12.15 million.
+Using this methodology, the CAISO estimates the license costs for implementing a WECC-wide EIM would be 27 times \$450,000, or \$12.15 million.